While attention span and willingness-to-pay (WTP) decline, one music group from South Korea goes against the trends

 The BTS ARMY is also extremely detail-oriented.

-The watchful eyes of the fans don’t miss a thing: from little hints to the BU (the band’s fictional universe whose story is told through their music, their visual & literary content), and references to Philosophy, Greek mythology or Jungian Psychology in live performances (such as this year’s at Melon Music Awards), to doubles entendre and hidden meanings in the group’s witty lyrics.
+The watchful eyes of the fans don’t miss a thing: from little hints to the BU (the band’s fictional universe whose story is told through their music, their visual & literary content), and references to Philosophy, Greek mythology, or Jungian Psychology in live performances (such as this year’s at Melon Music Awards), to doubles entendre and hidden meanings in the group’s witty lyrics.

 Oh, by the way, these lyrics are in Korean, with no official translation provided by the band’s label.
-We’re talking about millions of non-Korean speakers spontaneously bending over Korean lyrics, seeking for translations, analysis, and sharing theories through blogs and social media.
+We’re talking about millions of non-Korean speakers spontaneously bending over Korean lyrics, seeking translations, analysis, and sharing theories through blogs and social media.

 Attention and loyalty are the highest currency nowadays, and BTS is making a bank.